sagemathinc/cocalc/notes/april2014.md

         - progress: if there is a way to give how far along with doing something (e.g., rsyncing out to replicas) could do this by creating a conf file that is *NOT* rsync'd that stores stuff:   conf/state.json

-- [ ] quotas -- try to preserve them, and set them before doing bup restore!  right now my scripts set many of them to 3GB, but that won't make any sense in the longrun.
-I could do something based on the size of the bup repo, or ...?

 - [ ] make bup_storage.py set a saving file, and remove it when saving finishes, so that status can report that.
 MAYBE.  could be bad.

 - [ ] make the serverid's of replicas just be part of project settings exactly like anything else; and get set from the database.
 Why even bother with the database for the settings? -- well, otherwise how can we even find the project!